 - Partner up with a friend or relative.
-After you get done intensely cleaning your living room, help her do hers.
+After you get done intensely cleaning your living room, help them do theirs.

 - Listen to music, an audiobook, or a foreign language tape.
 The time will pass a lot more quickly if you have an enjoyable atmosphere.
 This is a great time to commandeer the stereo for what you want to listen to.
 If anyone objects, offer to let them have a turn with the stereo and the cleaning.

 What You Need

 - Dust mop (preferably with a long handle)